Spoiler-Free Review of “Thrash” on Netflix: A Forgettable Shark Flick that Lacks Bite

 Images courtesy of Shudder

-I hope you enjoyed the review and feel free to post your own thoughts and theories on Night of the Hunted in the comments section below.
+I hope you enjoyed the review and feel free to post your own thoughts and theories on Faces of Death in the comments section below.
 Thanks so much for reading and happy viewing!

 Best,